tarwn/lessthandot-hugo/blogs/content/posts/2012-12-25-sql-advent-2012-recap.md

 SQL Advent 2012 Day 18: [Stay relevant and marketable][7]

-If you don&#8217;t keep up, you will lose
+If you don't keep up, you will lose

 SQL Advent 2012 Day 17: [No matter how long you are on the wrong path, go back][8]